geitje01/foglamp-south-image-classifier/README_QUICK_START.rst

 Building of this plugin is supported only on Raspberry Pi.

-Building this plugin needs building of OpenCV and Tensorflow lite libraries and that takes lot of space.
+Building this plugin needs building of OpenCV and Tensorflow lite libraries and that takes lot of space & time.
 It is recommended to use atleast 16 GB SD card.

+For quick start, the downloaded, configured and compiled packages are available for download directly from google drive at link given below.
+Hopefully they can be used to speed-up the setup.
+But it depends on Raspbian release version, version of various apt packages & system libraries, update status of OS, RPi version, etc.
+So this quick start guide is made available on best effort basis only.
+If it doesn't work out, the complete process might have to be followed as listed in README.rst.

 Steps to compile & install OpenCV for RPi: